SEMICeu/documentation/README.md

 In particular when editors are collaborating or replaced over time.
 This knowledge gets lost.
 Automated tooling that is able to propagate the same change over two data specification will ensure consistency.

-A first step to support editors producing coherent cross-repository artifacts, is the deployment and use of a [toolchain](#./toolchain.md).
+A first step to support editors producing coherent cross-repository artifacts, is the deployment and use of a [toolchain](./toolchain.md).
 The editor has then to spend effort to _manually_ copy the resulting artifacts to the correct spot.

 The technical setup of the data specification repositories is discussed [here](#GitHubOrganisation)

-### generation of the artifacts
+### Generation of the artifacts

 A first step towards coherency between data specifications is that the published artifacts are all in the same style.
 To achieve this generators and automated tooling is necessary.